About the Court of Appeals

 Back row left to right: Judge Kathryn A. Gardner, Judge Anthony J. Powell, Judge G. Gordon Atcheson, Judge Melissa Taylor Standridge (who was sworn in as a Kansas Supreme Court justice December 14, 2020), Judge David E. Bruns, Judge Kim R. Schroeder, and Judge Sarah E. Warner.

-Not pictured: Judge Amy Fellows Cline, who was sworn in February 26, 2021.
+Not pictured: Judge Amy Fellows Cline, who was sworn in February 26, 2021, and Judge Lesley Ann Isherwood, who was sworn in April 30, 2021.

 Role of chief judge